Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/using-begincamerarendering.md

         }
     }
     ```
-    > **NOTE**: When you subscribe to an event, your handler method (in this example, `WriteLogMessage`) must accept the parameters defined in the event delegate.
+    > **Note**: When you subscribe to an event, your handler method (in this example, `WriteLogMessage`) must accept the parameters defined in the event delegate.
 In this example, the event delegate is `RenderPipeline.BeginCameraRendering`, which expects the following parameters: `<ScriptableRenderContext, Camera>`.

 4. Attach the `URPCallbackExample` script to Example Cube.

-5. Select __Play__.
+5. Select **Play**.
 Unity prints the message from the script in the Console window each time Unity raises the `beginCameraRendering` event.

     ![Unity prints log message in console.](Images/customizing-urp/log-message-in-console.png)